Charles E W Bean, Diaries, AWM38 3DRL 606/63/1 - October - November 1916 - Part 8

 There seems to be no wire in

-front of trenches & yesterday
+front o / trenches & yesterday

-6 Germans under an "offizier
+6 Germans under an "Offizier

 Stell vortreter" (substitute officer

-- sort of warrant officer) wandered
+- sort of Warrant officer) wandered

 into our lines by mistake.
 One